Phonics & Reading

 What is the Phonics Screening Check?

-The attainment and progress of children in phonics is assessed regularly across the year, both discretely at the end of each phase or term, through reading and writing tasks set across the curriculum and through formal assessments.
+The attainment and progress of children in phonics is assessed regularly across the year, both discretely and through reading and writing tasks set across the curriculum and through formal assessments.

 At the end of Year 1, children participate in the phonics screening check which assesses their knowledge of grapheme/phoneme correspondence and their skills in blending.
 This information is submitted to the local authority.